abusaeed2433/JavaBasic/src/e_ClassesAndObject/info2.md

 ## this
 - Extremely useful keyword,
 - Reference to the `current instance` of a class.
-(Alert it's for `!!!instance`, not class),
+(Alert it's for `instance`, not class),
-- Can be used only in the context of an instance/object.
+- Can be used only in the context of an `instance/object`,
-- Ex:
+- Ex: See `TriState.java`,
   ```
   public class TriState {
       ...
-      private StateEnum state = StateEnum.FIRST;
+      private StateEnum state = StateEnum.FIRST; // will be discussed later
       public TriState(StateEnum state) { // state = SECOND is passed
           System.out.println(this.state); // FIRST
           System.out.println(state); // SECOND